Frequently Asked Questions

 It depends.
 Please see our Pharmacy personnel.

 No. At this time the pharmacy is unable to mail prescription medications to patients.

 How do I request refills?

 We encourage you to order refills in advance.
-You can request refills a number of different ways: by using our automated telephone system by calling 407-823-MEDS for the Health Center Pharmacy; or 407.882.0600 for the Knight Aide Pharmacy.
-You can also order online by filling out the request form found on our pharmacy page.
+You can request refills a number of different ways: by using our automated telephone system by calling 407-823-MEDS, or you can also order online by filling out the request form found on our pharmacy page.